|

 Probable Spam |

-These have their Subject Lines modified to add the Spam
+These have their Subject Line modified to add the Spam Score so that

-mailbox so that one person at your organisation can check for
+separate mailbox on your server so that one person at your organisation can

-Spam that our server has missed, or any False Positives you find,
+Spam that our servers have missed, or any False Positives you find, can be

-can be re-submitted to our Spam Filtering system.
-Instructions on how to
+re-submitted to our Spam Filtering system.
+Instructions on how to do this are

-do this are here.
-Phishing emails are also trapped by our Spam Filter.
+here.
+Phishing and Backscatter emails are also trapped by our Spam

 Smarthost